petros-d/docs/docs/install-aws.md

 Once your Astronomer Cluster has been created, an Astronomer team member will provide you with an [External ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) that will allow Astronomer to connect to your AWS account.
 Save the External ID as a secret or in an otherwise secure format.

-Then, use the link below to create an [admin IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html#getting-started_create-admin-group-console) for Astronomer in your new AWS account:
+For your first Cluster deployment, use the link below to create an [admin IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html#getting-started_create-admin-group-console) for Astronomer in your new AWS account:

 - [Create IAM Role](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://astro-quickstart-us-east-1.s3.us-east-1.amazonaws.com/cloud-formation/customer-account.yaml&stackName=AstroCrossAccountIAMRole&param_AstroAccountId=406882777402)